Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Results

-We have reported the results of our simulation in Tables~\ref{zne_table_srg_n4lo_kyiv} and~\ref{zne_table_srg_n4lo_brisbane}.
-The set of values of $\hbar \omega$ listed in the tables are those that give the binding energy closest to the experimental value for a given set of $N$ and $\lambda$, in the range $0 < \hbar \omega \leq 40 \, \text{MeV}$.
-Furthermore, the results for the binding energy obtained from both the exact diagonalization and the state vector simulation (not shown in the tables) are identical.
-Results from the simulations with shots excluding hardware noise are shown in column five of both the tables.
+Since the two noise models considered give comparable results, we have only presented our results for \texttt{ibm\_brisbane} in Table~\ref{zne_table_srg_n4lo_brisbane} for the chiral N4LO and in Table~\ref{zne_table_srg_av18_split} for AV$_{18}$.
+In Table~\ref{zne_table_srg_n4lo_brisbane}, for specific values of $N$ and $\lambda$, the listed values of $\hbar \omega$ are those that yield the deuteron energy closest to the experimental value.
+We have verified that the results for the deuteron energy obtained from both the exact diagonalization and the statevector simulation (not shown in the table) are identical.
+Results from the simulations with shots excluding hardware noise are shown in column five.
 The deviation from the exact diagonalization result quantifies the sampling error as a function of the oscillator parameters and $\lambda$.
-In the sixth column of the tables the results obtained for the noisy simulation for brisbane (Table~\ref{zne_table_srg_n4lo_brisbane}) and kyiv (Table~\ref{zne_table_srg_n4lo_kyiv}) noise models corresponding to input parameters obtained from the state vector simulator, are shown.
-The errors in the binding energy compared to the noiseless simulations with shots are a consequence of the gate noise alone, as we have suppressed readout errors.
+In the sixth column, the results for the noisy simulation corresponding to input parameters obtained from the statevector simulator are shown, thereby providing an estimate of the gate errors.
+For $N = 2$, and $\lambda < 1.0 \, \text{fm}^{-1}$, the noisy outcomes are within 10$\%$ of the corresponding noise-free values.
+For $N = 3$ however, this error threshold is achieved only for the smallest value of $\lambda$ considered (i.e, $0.1 \, \text{fm}^{-1}$).